Frequently Asked Questions (for St. Peters Police)

 The unit MUST be parked on the driveway while actively loading or

 unloading.
-This cannot exceed 2 hours in a 24-hour
+This cannot exceed two hours in a 24-hour

 period.
 You may also park a recreational vehicle, equipment, or trailer